Shareef-shaik/SentimentAnalysis/README.md

 * Open http://127.0.0.1:5000/ in the browser.
 Provide the text and click predict to see the outcome.

 ## Live API
-I have deployed it on Heroku with the help of flask, In case if you are interested you can check here.
+* I have deployed it on Heroku with the help of flask, In case if you are interested you can check here.
 [Sentiment Detector](http://sentiment.shareefshaik.me)
-i wrote a blog covering all the steps involved in completing this project, you can check out [here](https://medium.)  for more clear understanding.
+* I wrote a blog covering all the steps involved in completing this project, you can check out [here](https://medium.)  for more clear understanding.

 ## Application Looks

 ![Screenshot](images/Application_gif.gif)